Skip to content

 A simple task queue system where:

-1. A producer sends tasks to a queue
+1. A Trigger (Producer) submits tasks to a workflow.

 Prerequisites